Skip to content

 How urgent?

-Des Moines homeowners face a high-density contractor market with elevated storm chaser risk, as the city is a primary target for out-of-state roofing contractors after major hail events.
-Expect door-to-door solicitation within 24–48 hours of significant storms and post-storm repair backlogs of 4–8 weeks.
-Iowa Code §§ 103A.71 and 515.137A prohibit residential contractors from waiving, absorbing, or paying a homeowner's insurance deductible — violations constitute unlawful practices under Iowa Code § 714.16 (Iowa Consumer Fraud Act).
+Des Moines operates in a high-density contractor market with elevated storm chaser risk, making it a primary target for out-of-state roofing contractors after major hail events.
+Expect door-to-door solicitation within 24-48 hours of significant storms, followed by repair backlogs of 4-8 weeks as legitimate contractors become overwhelmed.
+Iowa Code §§ 103A.71 and 515.137A strictly prohibit contractors from waiving, absorbing, or paying your insurance deductible, with violations constituting unlawful practices under the Iowa Consumer Fraud Act.

 Storm chaser red flags